Gift Ideas That Celebrate Diversity and #TellTheFullStory

 2Penguin Random House's Queer History Book List.
 Some highlights include "We Are Everywhere" by Matthew Riemer and Leighton Brown, which chronicles the Queer Liberation Movement in photos, and "A Queer History of the United States" by Michael Bronski, which explores queer history from 1492 to the 1990s.

 3The Wing Luke Museum of the Asian Pacific American Experience in Seattle’s Chinatown Historic District is bundling their items for sale into gift sets, which are available to purchase online.
-This Intersectional Feminist set and this Food is Love Mystery set both include enamel pins and/or stickers from small business artists.
+This Intersectional Feminist set and this Stand Together Gift Set both include enamel pins and/or stickers from small business artists.
 They also offer a variety of options available for children and young readers, including this young activist gift set.

 4If you’re shopping for a child, consider Mudpuppy’s Little Feminist Mini Memory Match.
 It’s geared toward children aged three and up, and includes twenty-four cards that feature pioneering women (including Maya Angelou, Marie Curie, Frida Kahlo, and more).